cfengine/documentation/manuals/language-concepts/variables.markdown

 * 'M' = value times 1024^2
 * 'G' = value times 1024^3

+However, the values must have an integer numeric part (e.g. 1.5M is not allowed).

 In some contexts, `%` can be used a special suffix to denote percentages.

 Lastly, there is a reserved value which can be used to specific a parameter as